rjsudhin/Whac-a-mole-retro-game/README.md

 Whac mole is tertro game

-i am build this project in to scratch now game have dark UI with userinterface
+i am build this project in to scratch now game has dark UI with nice userinterface